-- The Panel shall advise the Board on the appointment of new members of the Corporation for the "lay/external category". - The panel will undertake a 12-month Probationary Review following the appointments of all External and Staff Governors and shall advise the Board on their continued membership - The Panel shall advise the Board on the reappointment of existing members whose term of office has expired.
+- The Panel shall advise the Board on the reappointment of existing members whose term of office has expired.
 The Committee will take account of contribution, expertise and attendance records when making recommendations for reappointment. - The Panel shall advise the Board on the appointment/re-appointment of the Chairs of Committees, including their Term of Office - The Panel shall undertake performance assessments for all Governors. - The Panel shall advise the Board on the training and development programme for Board and Committee members - The Governance Panel shall advise the Board on the appointment and re-appointment of College Ambassadors, Governor Champions and College Fellows. - The Panel shall advise the Board on any other matters relating to membership and appointments as the Corporation may remit to it.